dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/concurrent_batches.md

 ## Definition

-`concurrent_batches` is an override which allows users to decide whether or not they want to run their batches in parallel or sequentially (one at a time).
+`concurrent_batches` is an override which allows you to decide whether or not you want to run batches in parallel or sequentially (one at a time).

 For more information, refer to [how batch execution works](/docs/build/incremental-microbatch#how-parallel-batch-execution-works).
 ## Example